 Adobe share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Adobe's is 0.946.
-This would suggest that Adobe's shares are less volatile than average (for this exchange).
+The market (NASDAQ average) beta is 1, while Adobe's is 1.0291.
+This would suggest that Adobe's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Frequently asked questions